Want to participate in upcoming IPOs but not sure of what certain terms mean? Look no further!

 There are various categories of investors that can apply for shares in an IPO.
-One such category is a Qualified Institutional Buyer or QIB that includes commercial banks, public financial institutions, mutual funds, foreign portfolio investors, etc. 50% of the offer size is reserved for QIBs.
+One such category is a Qualified Institutional Buyer or QIB, which includes commercial banks, public financial institutions, mutual funds, foreign portfolio investors, etc. 50% of the offer size is reserved for QIBs.

 Under this category, there is a sub-category called Anchor Investors who apply for shares worth Rs.10 crore or more in the IPO.
 In the QIB category, 60% of the shares are reserved for Anchor Investors.